IP Group Advances Share Buyback Program

 IP Group plc (GB:IPO) has released an update.

-IP Group plc has actively engaged in its share buyback program, acquiring 61,131 ordinary shares at prices between 51.30 to 51.90 GBp per share.
-These shares will be held in treasury, adjusting the total number of shares with voting rights to 1,030,003,605.
-The company will continue to announce further purchases as part of the ongoing buyback initiative.
+IP Group plc has actively engaged in its share buyback program, repurchasing 18,156 ordinary shares at prices between 53.80 and 53.90 GBp.
+The shares acquired will be held in treasury, with the total number of shares in issue now standing at 1,063,188,005, which includes those held in treasury.
+Further share buyback transactions will be announced as they occur, in line with regulatory requirements.

 For further insights into GB:IPO stock, check out TipRanks’ Stock Analysis page.